choueric/regKnife/README.md

   [s]et <f>       : set <f to 1.
   [c]lear <f>     : clear <f> to 0.
   [w]rite <f> <v> : write val <v> into field <f>.
+  [l]ist [0]      : list all offsets of '1's or '0's.
   <f>             : read the value of field <f>.
-  exit            : exit this program.
+  exit, quit      : exit this program.

 Two format to represent field: single bit  : like 1, 3, 0